 James Elist, MD, FACS, FICS, of Beverly Hills, California, founded the procedure.
 He’s currently one of the only two certified practitioners.

 Read on to learn more about how the Penuma procedure works, what your risks are, and whether it’s proven to successfully enlarge a penis.

 The Penuma is a crescent-shaped piece of medical-grade silicone inserted under your penis skin to make your penis longer and wider.
 It’s provided in three sizes: large, extra-large, and extra-extra-large.

-The tissues that give your penis its shape are composed largely of three main structures:
+The tissues that give your penis its shape are composed largely of two types:

 - Corpus cavernosa.
 This refers to two cylindrical pieces of tissue that run parallel to each other along the top of your penis.

 - Corpus spongiosum.
 This is one cylindrical piece of tissue that runs along the bottom of your penis and surrounds your urethra, where urine comes out.

 This is done through an incision in your groin area just above the base of your penis.
 The device stretches the penis skin and tissues to make your penis look and feel larger.

 According to Dr. Elist’s website, people who have had the Penuma procedure done report increases in length and girth, or measurement around, their penis of about 1.5 to 2.5 inches, both while flaccid and erect.